 Back to topCheryl Cufre, Director of Land Stewardship,

-joined Colorado Open Lands as a Land Steward with over 9 years experience with Geographic Information Systems and having worked previously as a rangeland consultant and GIS specialist.
+joined Colorado Open Lands as a Land Steward with over nine years’ experience with Geographic Information Systems.
 Growing up on a small farm in Wisconsin, Cheryl moved to Colorado in 1996 and fell in love with its short-grass prairies.
-Cheryl has a M.S. in Rangeland Ecosystem Science from Colorado State University and a B.A. in Geography and Environmental Studies from the University of Colorado.
-Her graduate research at CSU focused on investigating community-based collaborative resource management processes in northwest Colorado.
+Cheryl has a M.S in Rangeland Ecosystem Science from Colorado State University and a B.A. in Geography and Environmental Studies from the University of Colorado.
 Her interest in rangeland ecology has also led her to the semi-arid Chaco ecosystem of Argentina where she worked with ecologists and ranchers in developing improved range management strategies for subsistence ranching.

 Email address: ccufre (at) coloradoopenlands.org

 Phone: 1.303.988.2373 Ext: 219